utiasASRL/deep_learned_visual_features/README.md

 ## Getting Started

-We explain how to run code for generating datasets, training the model, and testing the model.
+We explain how to run code for generating datasets, training the model, testing the model, and extracting features.
 We provide a docker container that can be used to run the code.
 If running without docker is preferred, we provide a `requirements.txt` to list the neccessary dependencies and provide the the commands neeed to run the python scripts.

 ### Docker